Barbara Blewster

 Barbara Blewster (born July 31, 1960) is a former member of the Arizona House of Representatives.
 She served in the House from January 1999 through January 2001, representing district 1.
 She ran for a second term in 2000, but lost in the general election after making what were reported as "various comments about blacks, Indians, and Jews."
+Blewster's husband William is on the national council of the far-right John Birch Society.